Baahubali (franchise): Films

 P. M. Satheesh was the sound designer of the film.
 Regarding his experience with the film, he said "Baahubali is one of the very few films in South where a lot of importance is being given to sound recording.
 We dropped the idea of shooting with sync sound since the dialogue delivery has to be modified accordingly.
 The sound design team embeds various types of microphones throughout the set to record the ambient sound, which will lend a natural feel to the film.
 It's necessary, because some of these sounds aren't available in the market.
 It's quite a challenge for everyone".
 Sabu Cyril was the production designer of the film.
 In an interview with The Times of India, he said "Every hour is a challenge on the sets of Baahubali.
 Period films are a huge responsibility as there is no room for mistakes.
-Everything was created from scratch : chairs, thrones, palaces, swords, armor and costumes."
+Everything was created from scrap : chairs, thrones, palaces, swords, armor and costumes."
 Foley Artiste Philipe Van Leer started working with the film's crew from 5 November 2014 till 14 November 2014 at Dame Blanche complex in Belgium.
 Rana stated that the film is about a war between two cousin brothers – Baahubali played by Prabhas and Bhallaladeva played by Rana – for the kingdom of Mahishmati.